paradoxx1-real/ps4-dns-block-list/README.md

 # ps4-dns-block-list
-hello this is my list of domains to block
+hello this is a list of domains i made to block